 • The 'More Houses for People' and ‘Ëvery Victorian Should Have a Home” advocacy campaigns, which have seen hundreds of signed postcards from people with lived experience of homelessness, and other members of the community, sent to the Prime Minister of Australia and the Premier of Victoria.

 You can read consumer feedback from the Annual Consumer Surveys on the Consumer Survey Results page.

-The survey will run from 1st - 26th August.
+The survey will run from 4th December 2023 to 3rd March 2024.
 The survey can be completed on paper or online (phone or computer).

 Below are copies of the survey, survey poster, consent form and guide for practitioners.

 One of the major achievements of the Northern and Western LASNs' Consumer Feedback Group was the creation of a Client Participation Guide for Specialist Homelessness Services.
 'Cared For Enough To Be Involved' was informed by each of the preceding activities of the Consumer Feedback Group.

 The purpose of the Client Participation Guide is to document and share good client participation practices that are currently in place across the region, and to assist homelessness services to achieve such practices, taking into account relevant practice settings and service standards.

 The Value of Client Participation in Homelessness Services contains a list of practice principles for the effective involvement of clients in Homelessness service delivery.